André Elbaz

-André Elbaz (born April 26, 1934, El Jadida, Morocco) is a famous Moroccan painter and filmmaker.
+André Elbaz (born April 26, 1934, El Jadida, Morocco) is a Moroccan painter and filmmaker.

+Biography

 Born to a Jewish family, Elbaz studied art and theatre in Rabat and Paris from 1950 to 1961.
 He started painting only at the age of 21, until which age he had been interested mainly in theatre.
 A few years later, he managed to combine his two passions into a new approach in art-therapy, inventing together with his wife, a psychiatrist, the Pictodrame, which brought him world recognition.

 His first exhibition, which was very successful, took place in Casablanca in 1961 and earned him an appointment as Professor at the Beaux-Arts school in Casablanca.
 Years later, in 1976, he exhibited his paintings at the Tel-Aviv Museum.